GuanshiyinPusa/MCQ-AIGenerator/README.md

+install latest python 3.11.6
+from microsoft store(recommended) or python online website.

-Run this to install everything.
+Run this to install every package.
 All the packages are the latest.
 ```
 pip install -r requirements.txt
 ```